EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-edhoc-key-update-string-json title="Example of EXTENDED_NONCE construction, with N1 and N2 encoded in JSON"}

-Once computed the CBOR byte string CBOR\_STRING, both C and the RS perform the following steps.
+Once computed the CBOR byte string CBOR\_STRING, both C and RS perform the following steps.

-1. C and the RS refer to the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I.
+1. C and RS refer to the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I.
 In case of multiple matches, the state of the latest completed EDHOC execution is considered.

-2. With reference to the EDHOC state determined at the previous step, C and the RS invoke the EDHOC-KeyUpdate function (see {{Section 4.2.2 of I-D.ietf-lake-edhoc}}), specifying the CBOR byte string EXTENDED\_NONCE as "context" argument.
+2. With reference to the EDHOC state determined at the previous step, C and RS invoke the EDHOC-KeyUpdate function (see {{Section 4.2.2 of I-D.ietf-lake-edhoc}}), specifying the CBOR byte string EXTENDED\_NONCE as "context" argument.
 This results in updating the secret key PRK\_out to be considered from here on for this EDHOC state.

-3. With reference to the same EDHOC state as above, C and the RS update the secret key PRK\_Exporter as per {{Section 4.2.1 of I-D.ietf-lake-edhoc}}.
+3. With reference to the same EDHOC state as above, C and RS update the secret key PRK\_Exporter as per {{Section 4.2.1 of I-D.ietf-lake-edhoc}}.
 In particular, the key PRK\_out derived at step 2 is specified as "PRK\_out" argument.
 This results in updating the secret key PRK\_Exporter to be considered from here on for this EDHOC state.

-4. C and the RS establish a new OSCORE Security Context as defined in {{edhoc-exec}}, just like if they had completed an EDHOC execution.
-Note that, since C and the RS have not re-run the EDHOC protocol, they preserve their same OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.
+4. C and RS establish a new OSCORE Security Context as defined in {{edhoc-exec}}, just like if they had completed an EDHOC execution.
+Note that, since C and RS have not re-run the EDHOC protocol, they preserve their same OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.

-5. The RS associates the posted access token with the OSCORE Security Context established at step 4.
-In case C has in fact re-posted a still valid access token, the RS also discards the old OSCORE Security Context previously associated with that access token.
+5. RS associates the posted access token with the OSCORE Security Context established at step 4.
+In case C has in fact re-posted a still valid access token, RS also discards the old OSCORE Security Context previously associated with that access token.

-6. Hereafter, C and the RS use the OSCORE Security Context established at step 4 to protect their communications.
+6. Hereafter, C and RS use the OSCORE Security Context established at step 4 to protect their communications.

-# Secure Communication with the AS # {#secure-comm-as}
+# Secure Communication with AS # {#secure-comm-as}

-As specified in the ACE framework (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or C) and the AS communicates via the introspection or token endpoint.
+As specified in the ACE framework (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), the requesting entity (RS and/or C) and AS communicates via the introspection or token endpoint.
 When using this profile, the use of CoAP {{RFC7252}} and OSCORE {{RFC8613}} for this communication is RECOMMENDED.
 Other protocols fulfilling the security requirements defined in {{Section 5 of I-D.ietf-ace-oauth-authz}} (such as HTTP and DTLS or TLS) MAY be used instead.

-If OSCORE is used, the requesting entity and the AS need to have a OSCORE Security Context in place.
-While this can be pre-installed, the requesting entity and the AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and the AS by the examples in {{example-without-optimization}}, {{example-with-optimization}} and {{example-without-optimization-as-posting}}.
-The requesting entity and the AS communicate through the introspection endpoint as specified in {{Section 5.9 of I-D.ietf-ace-oauth-authz}} and through the token endpoint as specified in {{Section 5.8 of I-D.ietf-ace-oauth-authz}}.
+If OSCORE is used, the requesting entity and AS need to have a OSCORE Security Context in place.
+While this can be pre-installed, the requesting entity and AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and AS by the examples in {{example-without-optimization}}, {{example-with-optimization}} and {{example-without-optimization-as-posting}}.
+The requesting entity and AS communicate through the introspection endpoint as specified in {{Section 5.9 of I-D.ietf-ace-oauth-authz}} and through the token endpoint as specified in {{Section 5.8 of I-D.ietf-ace-oauth-authz}}.

-Furthermore, as defined in {{as-c}} and shown by the example in {{example-without-optimization-as-posting}}, the AS may upload the access token to the authz-info endpoint at the RS, on behalf of C. In such a case, that exchange between the AS and the RS is not protected, just like when C uploads the access token to the RS by itself.
+Furthermore, as defined in {{as-c}} and shown by the example in {{example-without-optimization-as-posting}}, AS may upload the access token to the authz-info endpoint at RS, on behalf of C. In such a case, that exchange between AS and RS is not protected, just like when C uploads the access token to RS by itself.

 # Discarding the Security Context # {#discard-context}

-There are a number of cases where C or the RS have to discard the OSCORE Security Context, and possibly establish a new one.
+There are a number of cases where C or RS have to discard the OSCORE Security Context, and possibly establish a new one.

-C MUST discard the current OSCORE Security Context shared with the RS when any of the following occurs.
+C MUST discard the current OSCORE Security Context shared with RS when any of the following occurs.

 * The OSCORE Sender Sequence Number space of C gets exhausted.

 * The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.

-* C receives a number of 4.01 (Unauthorized) responses to OSCORE-protected requests sent to the RS and protected using the same OSCORE Security Context.
+* C receives a number of 4.01 (Unauthorized) responses to OSCORE-protected requests sent to RS and protected using the same OSCORE Security Context.
 The exact number of such received responses needs to be specified by the application.

-* C receives a nonce N2 in the 2.01 (Created) response to an unprotected POST request to the authz-info endpoint at the RS, when re-posting a still valid access token associated to the existing OSCORE Security context together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).
+* C receives a nonce N2 in the 2.01 (Created) response to an unprotected POST request to the authz-info endpoint at RS, when re-posting a still valid access token associated to the existing OSCORE Security context together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

-* The authentication credential of C (of the RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC execution whose PRK\_out was used to establish the OSCORE Security Context.
+* The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC execution whose PRK\_out was used to establish the OSCORE Security Context.

-The RS MUST discard the current OSCORE Security Context shared with C when any of the following occurs:
+RS MUST discard the current OSCORE Security Context shared with C when any of the following occurs:

-* The OSCORE Sender Sequence Number space of the RS gets exhausted.
+* The OSCORE Sender Sequence Number space of RS gets exhausted.

 * The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.

-* The current OSCORE Security Context shared with C has been successfully replaced  with a newer one, following an unprotected POST request to the authz-info endpoint at the RS that re-posted a still valid access token together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).
+* The current OSCORE Security Context shared with C has been successfully replaced  with a newer one, following an unprotected POST request to the authz-info endpoint at RS that re-posted a still valid access token together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

-* The authentication credential of C (of the RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC execution whose PRK\_out was used to establish the OSCORE Security Context.
+* The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC execution whose PRK\_out was used to establish the OSCORE Security Context.

-After a new access token is successfully uploaded to the RS, and a new OSCORE Security Context is established between C and the RS, messages still in transit that were protected with the previous OSCORE Security Context might not be successfully verified by the recipient, since the old OSCORE Security Context might have been discarded.
-This means that messages sent shortly before C has uploaded the new access token to the RS might not be successfully accepted by the recipient.
+After a new access token is successfully uploaded to RS, and a new OSCORE Security Context is established between C and RS, messages still in transit that were protected with the previous OSCORE Security Context might not be successfully verified by the recipient, since the old OSCORE Security Context might have been discarded.
+This means that messages sent shortly before C has uploaded the new access token to RS might not be successfully accepted by the recipient.

-Furthermore, implementations may want to cancel CoAP observations at the RS, if registered before the new OSCORE Security Context has been established.
+Furthermore, implementations may want to cancel CoAP observations at RS, if registered before the new OSCORE Security Context has been established.
 Alternatively, applications need to implement a mechanism to ensure that, from then on, messages exchanged within those observations are going to be protected with the newly derived OSCORE Security Context.

 # Security Considerations